A thoracic aortic aneurysm is a weakened area in the upper part of the aorta. The aorta is the major blood vessel that feeds blood to the body.

 - Difficulty breathing

-If you have a family history of aortic aneurysm, Marfan syndrome or other connective tissue disease, or bicuspid aortic valve, your doctor may recommend regular ultrasound exams to screen for aortic aneurysm.
+If you have a family history of aortic aneurysm, Marfan syndrome or other connective tissue disease, or bicuspid aortic valve, your doctor may recommend regular ultrasound or radiology testing such as computerized tomography (CT) scan or magnetic resonance imaging (MRI) exams to screen for aortic aneurysm.

 Factors that can contribute to an aneurysm's development include:

 - Hardening of the arteries (atherosclerosis).
 As plaque builds up on your artery walls, they become less flexible, and the additional pressure can cause them to weaken and bulge.
 High blood pressure and high cholesterol are risk factors for hardening of the arteries.
 This is more common in older people.